CNAG-Biomedical-Informatics/pheno-ranker/docs/patient.md

 ## Usage

-When using the `Pheno-ranker` command-line interface, simply ensure the [correct syntax](https://github.com/cnag-biomedical-informatics/pheno-ranker#synopsis) is provided.
+The examples below show the common patient-mode command-line patterns.
+For the complete CLI reference, see [Usage](usage.md).

 === "Against one cohort"